SEAL-Embedded/sigtekx/CONTRIBUTING.md

 4. Open a discussion for general questions
 5. Contact maintainers for specific concerns

-Thank you for contributing to ionosense-hpc! 🚀
+Thank you for contributing to sigtekx!